defold/extension-videoplayer/README.md

 ## videoplayer.get_info(video)

-Gets the info about the video, such as width and height
+Gets the info about the video:

+* width - in pixels
+* height - in pixels
+* bytes_per_pixel
+* frame - current frame
+* time - current time in seconds
+* eos - true if end of stream was reached

 ## videoplayer.get_frame(video)